braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/jacquard/jacquard_react.md

 nav_title: Jacquard React
 article_title: Jacquard React
 page_order: 2
-description: "This reference article outlines the partnership between Braze and Jacquard React that leverages Braze Currents and Connected Content to collect click tracking information from your subscribers via webhooks.
+description: "This reference article outlines the partnership between Braze and Jacquard React that leverages Braze Currents and Connected Content to collect click tracking information from your subscribers through webhooks.
 Jacquard then ties those events back to your language variants for real-time language optimization."
 page_type: partner
 search_tag: Partner